kelp404/NyaruDB/README.md

 `[NyaruDB instance]` returns a static NyaruDB instance, and database path is `/your-app/Documents/NyaruDB`.
 This method is for **iOS**.
 `[[NyaruDB alloc] initWithPath:@"/tmp/NyaruDB"]` this method is for **OS X**.
 NyaruDB will scan all documents in collections when `[NyaruDB init]`, so do not call `init` too much.
-In OS X you should handle the static instance by yourself.
+In OS X, you should handle the static instance by yourself.

 ##Create Collection